Diamniadio: Population

 According to the official estimates of 2007, the population of Diamniadio was 12,326.
 Upon completion of the Diamniadio Lake City, the government is expecting that around 300,000 of the population will move to the new city.

 Transport

 The new city is connected to Dakar by a 32 km toll highway, which initially reduced travel time from 90 minutes to 15–30.

 Diamniadio is also connected to Dakar by a new railway line, the Train Express Regional, which ran its first train in December 2021 and is a part of the link between Dakar and Blaise Diagne International Airport.

+Government and infrastructure

+The head office of the Ministry of Infrastructure, Land Transport and Opening Up is in Diamniadio.